 | Platform | The scaled version, running in production | Outcome of step L |

-After the paid Analysis (Step A) that all four entry paths share, two paths land directly on this step: if you bring a prototype (our most common client), you enter here at I; if you want an existing, insecure, or fragile platform brought up to standard, you start at I or L. In either case, Step A has already produced a prioritized roadmap, and we know exactly what to do.
+After the Analysis (Step A) that all four entry paths share, two paths land directly on this step: if you bring a prototype (the most common case), you enter here at I; if you want an existing, insecure, or fragile platform brought up to standard, you start at I or L. In either case, Step A has already produced a prioritized roadmap, and the way forward is clear.
 Our guide: From Prototype to Production lays out the path from prototype through MVP to platform in detail.

 Hardening against the OWASP Top 10:2025

-AI accelerates development enormously – but it also reproduces the same weaknesses systematically.
+AI compresses build time from months to weeks – and reproduces the same flaws at the same speed.
 According to CodeRabbit's analysis of 470 pull requests, security issues appear up to 2.74x more often in AI code than in code written by humans alone; Veracode found that 45% of AI-generated code contains vulnerabilities.
-CodeRabbit: State of AI vs. Human Code Generation Report Veracode: GenAI Code Security Report 2025 The Verizon DBIR 2025 adds that the exploitation of vulnerabilities as an initial attack vector rose by 34%.
+CodeRabbit: State of AI vs. Human Code Generation Report Veracode: GenAI Code Security Report 2025 That attackers target exactly this is borne out by the Verizon DBIR 2025: the exploitation of vulnerabilities as an initial attack vector rose 34% year over year.
 Verizon: Data Breach Investigations Report 2025

-That's why we test your MVP systematically against the ten most common risks in the OWASP Top 10:2025 and fix every finding: OWASP Top 10 (2025)
+That's why the MVP is tested systematically against the ten most common risks in the OWASP Top 10:2025, and every finding is fixed: OWASP Top 10 (2025)

 - Broken Access Control – missing authorization checks, IDOR vulnerabilities